Hardiness Zone: 2-6

 How to Identify Marsh Marigolds (Caltha palustris)

-The leaves of the marsh marigold are typically 2-6 inches long and are lance-shaped with a toothed margin.
-They are borne on short stalks, are green above and paler below.
+The leaves of the marsh marigold are typically 2-6 inches long and are orbiculate to kidney-shaped with a crenate to serrated margin.
+They are borne on short stalks in an alternate arrangement, and are green above and paler below.

 Marsh marigold flowers are about 1 inch in diameter and have five yellow petals.
 The flowers grow on a tall stem above the leaves.

 Marsh marigold (caltha palustris) flowering season is typically from late April to early June and can persist through summer depending on the conditions.

 Marsh marigold plants typically grow in wetland habitats, such as ponds, riversides, and lakesides in the boreal forest.

 I have seen many grow naturally in small creeks beside culverts.

 It’s a plant native to North America, it grows in the majority of the Canadian provinces.
 It’s also found growing in many of the American States around the great lakes, and even on the west coast in Washington, Oregon, and California.

 Here is the USDA Plants map describing its range.